mattwith2tees/kratzert.github.io/_posts/2019/2019-12-23-getting-started-with-terraform-aws.markdown

 published: true
 ---

 Back again with another simple and quick tutorial, this time showing you how to include **Terraform** in your project to boot up your AWS machines instantaneously.
-If you're not familiar with Terraform, here is how HashiCorp describes it:
+If you're not familiar with Terraform, here is how HashiCorp describes it on their repo:

 > Terraform enables you to safely and predictably create, change, and improve infrastructure.
-It is an open source >tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.
+It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.

 So basically, Terraform makes it easier for you to manage your infrastructure by converting all of your configurations to code.